Gregwar/gregwar.github.io/_posts/2021-12-06-humanoid-gravity-torques.markdown

 This is what is achieved in solvers like [TSID (Task-Space Inverse Dynamics)](https://github.com/stack-of-tasks/tsid).
 In such setup, you minimize a score function subject to equation $$(2)$$, using some solver like [Quadratic Programming](https://en.wikipedia.org/wiki/Quadratic_programming).

-There are many advantages of doing so; since you can also add some inequality constraints, limiting the torque and forces to feasible ranges.

 Thanks to [Stéphane Caron](https://scaron.info/) for proof-reading, comments and typos feedbacks.